-Generally, a meeting is conducted in every project; we’re here; this is used to exchange information, clear the unclear information, sharing of knowledge and know the status and updates of the project and how it can be mitigated further for smooth flow of the project.
+Generally, a meeting is conducted in every project; we’re here; this is used to exchange information, clear the unclear information, sharing of knowledge, and know the status and updates of the project and how it can be mitigated further for smooth flow of the project.

-7. Communication Protocols
+7. Communication protocols

-A good communication process makes the project stakeholders for the smooth flow and stay engaged and to adhere to the scope, quality and deliver effectively.
+A good communication process makes the project stakeholders for the smooth flow and stay engaged and adhere to the scope, quality, and deliver effectively.
 The success of the project depends on effective communication.
 In a study, Professor Dr. Henry and his team (project management institute) say that 90% of the project tends to fail to finish within deadlines because of the inefficient coordination and communication gap.
 Though this also includes not being competent in the workforce and lack of individuals.
 This has now become a cultured reporting structured in every organization, and hence most of the project management couldn’t finish the project on time.